VedantVK7/MSBTE-result-/README.md

 # MSBTE-result-
-I have created a project in C++ to display results of student For this, I have used file handling to pass objects in the file. the mark.txt file already contains 5 object of enrollment/seat no. :-
+I have created a project in C++ to display results of student For this, I have used file handling to pass objects in the file.
+The mark.txt file already contains 5 object of enrollment/seat no. :-
   1) 2100950051  /  149789
   2) 2100950053  /  149791
   3) 2100950057  /  149795